meiamuwe/udacity-python-backend-dev-capstone/README.md

 |Executive Producer|`executive.producer@test.com`|`9821m3i9k03kle2j430.,23io3as`|

 # Link to hosted API

 The application is deployed on Render.com and can be reached using the following [host](https://movieworld-udacity-capstone.onrender.com).

+Please note, for authentication and authorization, the app uses the *external service provider* [Auth0](https://auth0.com).

 # Demo of Deployed API